 The merger creates a bicoastal company involved in ship repair services and commercial and defense-related fabrication services.
 Key customers include the Navy, Coast Guard, Military Sealift Command, Boeing, cruise lines, fishing fleets, barges and ferry services, and other key commercial and defense customers.

 The Carlyle Group is the majority owner of the combined company.
 Equity for the investment came from the Carlyle U.S. Equity Opportunity Fund II, a $2.4 billion fund that focuses on middle-market and growth companies in the U.S. and Canada.
 As part of the transaction, Stellex Capital, MHI’s previous owner, contributed new equity to the platform, while Foti rolled a portion of his Vigor ownership stake into the combined company.

 Vigor is a provider of vessel fabrication and ship repair services.
 It employs 2,300 people and operates eight drydocks across the Pacific Northwest and Alaska, including the largest floating drydock in North America.
 No word on how many of these people will be retained by the new company, although when the sale was announced in July, Vigor said that no layoffs were expected.
 MHI Ship Repair has 800 employees.

-“Through this transaction, Vigor gains responsible, forward thinking investors who will seek to build on our current platform while maintaining a values-driven culture,” Foti said in a statement announcing the sale.
-“In addition, we are excited to join forces with a company of MHI’s caliber which has a history of delivering strong results and shares our mission to serve the people who protect our country every day.
-This evolution takes us where we want to go, growing sustainable jobs into the future.
+“Through this transaction, Vigor gains responsible, forward thinking investors who will seek to build on our current platform while maintaining a values-driven culture,” Foti said in a statement when the sale was announced.
+“This evolution takes us where we want to go, growing sustainable jobs into the future.
 I’m excited to be an investor in this adventure and to be a part of what’s to come.”